Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * #### [ACKNOWLEDGEMENTS](#acknowledgements-heading)

 ## WHO'S THIS WEBSITE FOR? <a name="whos-this-website-for-heading"></a>
 People who would like to practice typing by playing a game.
 Names of the countries in the world are being used for the texts so they might come across the countries that they might be interested in or never heard of during the game.
-In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide basic information of each country, such as a flag, region, capital city, population, language(s), and a location on google maps.
+In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide basic information of each country, such as a flag, region, capital city, population, language(s), a location on google maps and link to Wikipedia* page if users want to know more details of the countries.

+> **Note:**<br>
+> *During the process of creating the website, an idea that Wikipedia, which will give users more details about the countries if they wish to know more, can be implemented using REST Countries API so this is implemented in the project, although it is not written on the initial project

 ## WHO IS THE OWNER? <a name="who-is-the-owner-heading"></a>
 I am the owner of the website.
 My goals for this website are to provide a speed typing game that users can practice typing with fun as well as to provide basic information of countries that they see in the game.
 The website is build considering “Users First”.
 As the typing game is only playable with a keyboard (that is usually a laptop computer or desktop computer), there is a clear alert for users on a mobile and tablet sizes to inform this.
 The alert can be hidden by users once they get the message so it does not interrupt user all the time.
 There are some text and buttons are hidden on the mobile and tablet sizes so that it prevents users accidentally start the game.
 Even though the game itself is not playable on the mobile and tablet sizes, users can still see what the game is like so the game instructions button and other elements of the game (e.g Timer, input, score and high score) remains on the page.
 There are very clear and enough buttons and links to go from "Speed Typing Game" page to "Let’s Learn About The Countries" page, and vice versa so users have no issue of accessing on both sections whenever they want to.
 Very simply written game instructions give users clear information of how to play the game and what is involved with it.
 The game instructions are one of the menus so it is accessible from both pages as well as there is an additional button, which is coloured in Bittersweet (#ff6565) to stand it out, on the speed typing game page.
 The instructions show on a modal so once users read and understand it, they can close it by clicking a button and they can still remain on the same page where they access the instructions.